 - Interpretation – We are always looking for people who can help interpret for our clients during appointments with us.
 If this is something you can offer please complete this form

 If you want to apply to volunteer with us please complete the online application form.
 Please put as much detail about your skills and experience as you can in the form as we select people to interview on the basis of the information provided in the application form.
 We will be in touch once we have reviewed your application.

 We are looking for up to three Oxfordshire based trustees, to join our board: people with strategic vision, independent judgement and a willingness to give time and commitment to this important role.
 In particular, we are looking for board members with knowledge of fundraising, governance, understanding of local issues and/or building management.
-The role of Chair will become available and expressions of interest for this are also welcomed.
+The role of Chair and treasurer will become available and expressions of interest for this are also welcomed.
 The role of trustee is unpaid but offers experience and satisfaction.
 All reasonable expenses are reimbursed.

 We want the board to reflect the diversity of the community we serve and welcome applications from all sections of the community.

 For more information or an informal discussion on the role of trustee, please contact Catherine via email@example.com